CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 When I plot the data with the distinctions mentioned above, we notice that there are no functioning electrolyzer stacks or plants below Handmer's line (save one that I had to estimate the efficiency of using [this paper](https://www.frontiersin.org/journals/energy-research/articles/10.3389/fenrg.2026.1667072/full)).

-Given Handmer's analysis was in 2024, it appears to be [perfectly calibrated prognostication](https://x.com/DMOPalmer/status/2031229258991857826?s=20).
+Given Handmer's analysis was done in 2024, it appears to be [perfectly calibrated prognostication](https://x.com/DMOPalmer/status/2031229258991857826?s=20).

 Furthermore, Klaas' optimistic data points for AEM electrolyzers are not suitable comparisons to compare against Handmer's 2024 analysis.
 The rest of this blog post will be focused on comparing the optimistic estimates of AEM electrolyzers to Terraform's strategy.
 If AEM electrolyzers really are ~$250/kW at ~50 kWh/kgH2, does this pose issues for Terraform's strategy long-term?